vendia/blog/posts/2023-02-14-a-short-history-of-business-data-networks.md

 These newer supercloud approaches to data, delivered as SaaS and serverless offerings, are designed to remove some of the key challenges facing IT:

-* Zero footprint – There are no servers to purchase, rent, secure, scale, or manage
+- **Zero footprint** – There are no servers to purchase, rent, secure, scale, or manage
-* Subscription- and usage-based – No CapEx expenditures and cost-following OpEx
+- **Subscription**- and usage-based – No CapEx expenditures and cost-following OpEx
-* Deployment, integration, and multi-cloud “out of the box” – These capabilities don’t require months of analysis and an expensive IT lift; they’re ready to deliver (and proven out by other customers) on Day 0
+- **Deployment, integration, and multi-cloud “out of the box”** – These capabilities don’t require months of analysis and an expensive IT lift; they’re ready to deliver (and proven out by other customers) on Day 0

 Customers who choose these platforms can dramatically reduce both near-term and long-term IT investments by eliminating the undifferentiated heavy lifting required to build their own secure, compliant, cross-cloud data infrastructure.
 And then, they can immediately apply their cost savings to the business challenges they’re looking to solve with their partners or through the insights gained from a multi-party data exchange.